adiprinzio93/py-pdf/README.md

 # py-pdf
-Tool for cropping pdf books into 2 or more pages
+Tool for cropping pdf books into 2 or more pages.